alchemyplatform/aa-sdk/site/packages/aa-signers/particle/authenticate.md

 head:
   - - meta
     - property: og:title
-      content: FireblocksSigner • authenticate
+      content: ParticleSigner • authenticate
   - - meta
     - name: description
-      content: Overview of the authenticate method on FireblocksSigner
+      content: Overview of the authenticate method on ParticleSigner
   - - meta
     - property: og:description
-      content: Overview of the authenticate method on FireblocksSigner
+      content: Overview of the authenticate method on ParticleSigner
 ---

 # authenticate

-`authenticate` is a method on the `FireblocksSigner` which leverages the `Fireblocks` SDK to authenticate a user.
+`authenticate` is a method on the `ParticleSigner` which leverages the `Particle` SDK to authenticate a user.

-You must call this method before accessing the other methods available on the `FireblocksSigner`, such as signing messages or typed data or accessing user details.
+You must call this method before accessing the other methods available on the `ParticleSigner`, such as signing messages or typed data or accessing user details.

 ## Usage